rizafahmi/dds-blog/README.md

 our mission and that's the important thing, right?!
 We can always improve anything else later.

 This is the [full code](https://github.com/rizafahmi/dds-blog).
-You can always send us some issues and pull request there.
+You can always send us some issues and pull request there for inputs, feedbacks and some contributions.
 That's it for me and see you next time!

 ## References